ayatokura/ai-openscale/cloud-risk-wos-only.md

 # Manage model risk ![beta tag](images/beta.png)
 {: #mrm-risk-wos-only}

-IBM offers a model risk management solution for financial services with IBM Watson OpenScale.
-IBM Watson OpenScale monitors and measures outcomes from AI Models across its lifecycle and performs model validations.
+IBM offers a model risk management solution for financial services with {{site.data.keyword.aios_full}}. {{site.data.keyword.aios_full}} monitors and measures outcomes from AI Models across its lifecycle and performs model validations.
 {: shortdesc}

-## Perform analysis in Watson OpenScale
+## Perform analysis in {{site.data.keyword.aios_short}}

-After you set up and activate the model risk management features, you can both see and compare the sample evaluations in Watson OpenScale.
+After you set up and activate the model risk management features, you can both see and compare the sample evaluations in {{site.data.keyword.aios_short}}.
 There is a downloadable report, the Model Summary Report, that includes all the quality measures, fairness measures, and drift magnitude.

 1. From the Insights dashboard, click the model deployment tile
 2. From the Actions drop-down box, click one of the following analysis options: